Financial Aid for Undergraduates

 Need-based aid awards typically include grants, student loans, and a work allocation.
 Students who would like to be considered for need-based financial aid submit an aid application annually, which is used to calculate aid eligibility according to federal and institutional guidelines.
 Students interested solely in federal funds (grant, student, or parent loans) are not required to complete the Profile.

 Merit scholarships are awarded to incoming applicants by the Admissions Committee based on the strength of a student’s application for admission.
-These awards are not contingent on financial need, and no separate application is required.
+These awards are not contingent on financial need, no separate application is required, and they can range between $5,000 and $30,000.

 Unlike scholarships, grants are based strictly on calculated need and are subject to change depending upon a family’s financial situation.
 At Bennington, grant resources include the Bennington Grant; federal Pell and SEOG; and various state grants.